volab/IoT_EPS/_1_userDoc/source/variable.rst

 ====================================================================================================
 A try to UML doc
 ====================================================================================================
-I try to use ModelIo to document this project
+I try to use Model Io to document this project

 .. image:: image/modelIOSample.jpg
    :width: 600 px

+After some short test I leave it rappidly because of its internal structure.

+It use a workspace behavior and a directory strucutred database.

+Not very usefull for me becase i am aulone for this developpement and because it needs a hudge effort.

 ====================================================================================================
 Weblinks